MediKnight/mediknight/CONTRIBUTING.md

 </a></p>
 and we have decided to make it open source.

-Thank you for considering to contribute to Mediknight.
+Thank you for considering to contribute to MediKnight.
 Its people like you whose contributions will make it a great tool.
 We welcome your help, so feel free to submit pull requests.
-Don't worry if you are a beginner, Mediknight has enough to offer something to every level of Java developers.
+Don't worry if you are a beginner, MediKnight has enough to offer something to every level of Java developers.

 ## How to make a [clean] pull request
 We follow the "fork-and-pull" Git workflow.